lucdalton/lucdalton.github.io/_posts/2018-08-10-Binary-Search-Trees.md

 {% endhighlight %}

 Looking at the node with key 3, the right subtree has height 0 and the left subtree has height 2.
-In this case the height difference of the subtrees is `|0-2| = 2`, so a rebalance is required.
+In this case the height difference of the subtrees is `|0-2| = 2`, which is greater than 1, so a rebalance is required.

 {% highlight ruby %}